Great Barrier Reef FAQ's

 Q: How much time should I reserve to see the Great Barrier Reef?

-A: It is recommended you reserve at least one if not two full day’s to maximise your reef experience because after all you flew all this way to see one of the 7 Natural Wonders of the World so you need to experience and see as much as possible.
+A: It is recommended you reserve at least one full day if not two full day’s to maximise your Great Barrier Reef experience, because after all you flew all this way to see one of the 7 Natural Wonders of the World so you need to experience and see as much of it as possible.

 Q: Average Sea Temperature: What is the best time of year to visit the Great Barrier Reef?